 There was a lot to learn.
 I didn’t know about voice fatigue, or that the voice sounds different at different times of the day, and if recording was done in different rooms.
 Initially I thought that Kathmandu’s background sounds would add to the authenticity but they were never the right sounds.

-On the page the reader is guided through dialogue with speech marks and line breaks so that it isn’t always necessary for an author to write, he said, she said on every line.
+On the page, a book or kindle reader is guided through dialogue with speech marks and line breaks so that it isn’t always necessary for an author to write, he said, she said on every line.
 The spoken word lacks these clues.
 It also turns out that it is better to have ‘He / She said’ at the beginning of a piece of dialogue rather than at the end so the listener knows who is speaking.
 Furthermore on reviewing the reading, although it is technically possible to move a phrase from the end of the speech to the beginning, the intonation is wrong, and it sounds out of place and confusing.
 Editing is different in this medium.

 I worked steadily and felt pleased if I could record a whole chapter and edit it in a day and a half.
 I gritted my teeth and resisted editing the original text except where updates were needed.
 Recording consumed all of March, April (when we evacuated to the UK), May and some of June and July.
 I had already decided to add various bird calls to begin and end each chapter.
 Some are Nepali birds, some are English, depending upon where the action takes place.

 | Me and my yeti (microphone) - photo by Simon Howarth

 By this stage I’d learned a little about the enormously complex software package that is Audacity.
 I was ready to submit.
 There were problems and feedback increased my knowledge of yet more technical terms but I was able to upload 34 chapters (I wrote a short new one to bring the book bang up to date) to the Audible platform plus the five-minute sampler, and the opening and closing credits.